brown-palm/force-prompting/README.md

 We used the [PhysDreamer](https://github.com/a1600012888/PhysDreamer) repo for our codebase.
 Our main modifications to their codebase allowed us to generate data at scale.
-We plan to release those scripts soon.
+We don't plan to release this code, but if you need it for your work please open an issue and we'll consider cleaning it up and releasing it.

 ### Step 3: Create the csv for the training data